 Dtabs are an incredibly powerful system that provide fine-grained control over traffic routing.
 In this example we’ve only scratched the surface of what they can accomplish.
 To learn more about Dtabs, see Dynamic Routing with Namerd or check out some of the examples in our Kubernetes Service Mesh series, e.g. Continuous Deployment via Traffic Shifting.

 This is just the beginning, and we have some very big plans for Linkerd-tcp.
 Want to get involved?
 Linkerd-tcp is on Github.
-And for help with Linkerd-tcp, Dtabs, or anything else about the Linkerd service mesh, feel free to stop by the Linkerd community Slack, send a message to the linkerd-users mailing list, or contact us directly!
+And for help with Linkerd-tcp, Dtabs, or anything else about the Linkerd service mesh, feel free to stop by the Linkerd community Slack, post a topic on linkerd discourse, or contact us directly!